SpiffInc/polyn-cli/lib/polyn/templates/README.md

 4. [Install the Polyn CLI]()
 5. Call `polyn up`.
 By default this will run in `development` mode, which will start the NATS server, configure it via Terraform, and update the Polyn Event Registry.

+## Streams

+Each stream should have it's own configuration file under `./tf`